The Curse of Singapore Sling

 The Curse of Singapore Sling (also known simply as The Curse Of) is the first studio album by the Icelandic neo-psychedelia band Singapore Sling.
-It was released in August 2002 by record label Hitt.
+It was released in August 2002 by the record label Hitt.

 Background

 An 8-track demo version of the opening track, "Overdriver", was made available online on the Iceland Airwaves music festival website in 2001, titled "Overdrive".

-The closing track, "Dirty Water", was a cover of the 1966 hit single by garage rock band the Standells.
+The closing track, "Dirty Water", was a cover version of the 1966 hit single by the garage rock band the Standells.

 Edda (Hitt Records), the now-defunct Icelandic label, produced a music video for "Listen".
 No single was actually released.
 The black-and-white clip was directed by Arni Thor Jonsson from the Reykjavík studio Sagofilm and was released in Iceland on 22 October 2002.
 It shows girls from a volleyball league wearing bikinis and dancing.

 Release

 The album was released in August 2002 on CD by Hitt Records, and was licensed and released in the United States a year later by the independent label Stinky Records.